 - Method 1.
 Rest

 - Method 4.
 Train Harder

 - Take a Step Back

-One of the most common reasons for stunting your fitness progress is because you are not giving yourself enough time to rest around your training.
-This can lead straight into other issues such as overtraining, or the opposite which is just not giving yourself enough time to recover.
+One of the most common reasons for stunting your fitness progress is that you are not giving yourself enough time to rest around your training.
+This can lead straight into other issues, such as overtraining or the opposite, which is just not giving yourself enough time to recover.

 Your rest time is absolutely essential.
-There's no argument.
-It's when you have the most time to allow your muscles to repair and your body to heal.
-If you don’t let yourself have this time, you’ll soon see a stop in your progress no matter how well you're trianing.
+There’s no argument.
+It’s when you have the most time to allow your muscles to repair and your body to heal.
+If you don’t let yourself have this time, you’ll soon see a stop in your progress, no matter how well you’re training.

 Many people find that as time goes on and they are confident in what it is they are doing in their workouts, they get a little too comfy.
 We’re all guilty of wanting an easy ride where we can.
 We do the same things over and over again without changing anything.
 It makes sense, too.
 Why change what works?